Go back

 2. Gerber MA, Baltimore RS, Eaton CB, Gewitz M, Rowley AH, Shulman ST, Taubert KA.
 Prevention of Rheumatic Fever and Diagnosis and Treatment of Acute Streptococcal Pharyngitis.
 Circulation.
 2009; 119: 1541-1551.
 DOI: 10.1161/CIRCULATIONAHA.109.191959

-3. Gordon J, Kirlew M, Schreiber Y, Saginur R, Bocking N, Blakelock B, Haavaldsrud M, Kennedy C, Farrel T, Douglas L, Kelly L. Acute rheumatic fever in First Nations communities in Northwestern Ontario.
+3. Gordon J, Kirlew M, Schreiber Y, Saginur R, Bocking N, Blakelock B, Haavaldsrud M, Kennedy C, Farrel T, Douglas L, Kelly L. Acute rheumatic fever in First Nations communities in northwestern Ontario.
 Canadian Family Physician.
 2015; 61: 881-886.
 PMID: 26759842; PMCID: PMC4607335.

 4. Gewitz MH, Baltimore RS, Tani LY, Sable CA, Shulman ST, Carapetis J, Remenyi B, Taubert KA, Bolger AF, Beerman L, Mayosi BM, Beaton A, Pandian NG, Kaplan EL.
-Revision of the Jones Criteria for the Diagnosis of Acute Rheumatic Fever in the Era of Doppler Echocardiography.
-Circulation.
-2015;131:1806-1818.
-DOI: 10.1161/CIR.0000000000000205
+2015.
+Revision of the Jones Criteria for the diagnosis of acute rheumatic fever in the era of Doppler echocardiography.
+Circul.
+131(20):1806-1818.

 RESOURCE AUTHOR(S)